Paul has an enthusiasm for exploring the world of faith and spiritual well being, which he wishes to share through all that he writes.

 God told Noah that the earth and all the people on it would be destroyed.
 When the floodwaters receded, the earth was still there as evidenced by the mountain top, the plants survived as shown by the olive leaf, and the people and animals were there in the form of Noah, his family and his cargo.
 God was not to destroy all life because of the corruptness of man, and never again was God to curse the ground.
 But it was Adam who was told that the ground would be cursed.
 It was Adam who was told he would surely die if he ate from the tree.

-With a little coaxing from one of God's creatures, who Adam had named serpent, the woman, who had already felt the desire for it, ate the fruit, and the man ate the fruit, and they did not die.
-They did not die, but their eyes were opened.
-Their eyes were opened to the knowledge of their immortality, and that life was hard, while not losing the knowledge of the goodness of God and his garden.
+With a little coaxing from one of God's creatures, who Adam had named serpent, the woman, who had already felt the desire for it, ate the fruit, and the man ate the fruit.
+They ate the fruit of the tree of knowledge, and their eyes were opened to the knowledge of their own mortality, and that life was hard, yet the knowledge of God and the garden remained deep within them..

-And so the toiling continues.
+Life is hard.
 We grow old.
 We suffer illness.
 Nature happens, sometimes at extreme levels.
-Wrongful, even hateful acts are commited by those who live outside of love.
+Wrongful, even hateful acts are committed by those who live outside of love.
 But when we experience a bit of beauty like seeing a rainbow in a water color sky, or savoring the fragrance that lingers in the air after a summer rain, feeling the warm sunshine on our brows, we are reminded that the garden is near.
 It surrounds us as we live.
 It is where God is and it is where we are when we are in a state of love.
 And while we are there we just might find life to be a little less difficult, feeling peace and comfort in the moment, aware of the reality of the good that exists in each and every one of us.